fjnicolas/PMTV1730/README.md

 * Other file we looked at: https://github.com/SBNSoftware/sbndaq/blob/develop/sbn-nd/DAQInterface/known_boardreaders_list
 * Always run in the DAQInterfacee (BOTH MONITROING AND ./RUN)

+# Files we needed to modify to run PMT DAQ
+* Using `sbndaq v01_05_00`
+* sbndaq/sbn-nd/DAQInterface/boot.txt
+  * ~~PMT host: sbnd-evb04-daq~~
+  * PMT host: sbnd-evb02-daq
+  * ~EventBuilder host: sbnd-evb04-daq~
+  * ~EventBuilder label: EventBuilder4~
+  * EventBuilder host: sbnd-evb02-daq
+  * EventBuilder label: EventBuilder2
+  * ~Dispatcher host: sbnd-evb04-daq~
+  * Dispatcher host: sbnd-evb02-daq

+  * This file contains the info of the event builder machine (evb) we are use to make our run.
+We need to make sure anyone else is running on the same machine.
+There is a [spreadsheet](https://docs.google.com/spreadsheets/d/1xJb7Dge_ktMcXOaUkF0sAGDepLXewSUJwcNiCsHDAOA/edit#gid=0) for that.
+Modify the event builder machine we are using.
+Eventually we will want to change the partition in the evb machine we are using (`Subsystem id: 1`)

+* sbndaq/sbn-nd/DAQInterface/configs/standard/EventBuilder2.fcl
+  * ~outputs.normalOutput.fileName: "/scratch/data/data_evb02_run%R_%#_%to.root"~
+  * outputs.normalOutput.fileName: "/scratch/pmtv1730_fnicolas/noiseonly/data_evb02_run%R_%#_%to.root"

+  * There are 4 `EventBuildeer` fhicls, one per evb server.
+We need to modify the fhicl corresponding to the server we'll use.
+Change the output path (where the eveents will be recorded).
+Make sure to create the directory in the server before running.

+*sbndaq/sbn-nd/DAQInterface/configs/standard/pmtx01.fcl
+  * Added daq.fragment_receiver.fragment_id: 15

+  * This is the fhicl that will call the DAQ generator/producer.
+It's what we call from the `run` script

+*sbndaq/sbn-nd/DAQInterface/run
+  * ~-setdaqcomps.sh pmtx03 crt01PULL spectdc ptb01PULL~
+  * setdaqcomps.sh pmtx01

+  * Scrit to start the DAQ.
+We specify the fhicl with our DAQ configuration.
+In our case is `pmtx01.fcl`.

 ## Running analyzer instructions